Researching a dream

 Neither has Bogale.
 Every day is another chance to make a difference and pay it forward.

-Bogale is the director of diversity and inclusion for the International Students Association and a mentor with the Quinnipiac University Enriching Student Transitions program to help incoming underrepresented students.
+Bogale is the director of diversity and inclusion for the International Student Association and a mentor with the Quinnipiac University Enriching Student Transitions program to help incoming underrepresented students.
 He’s also a resident assistant at Quinnipiac and a member of the QU Advancing Diversity in Science program.

 Despite these commitments, Bogale’s focus on academics and research hasn’t changed since he arrived in 2018.